APLMOOC/APLMOOC/docs/course/ch5/part2.md

 ├──────────────────────────────────────────────┼───────────────────┤
 │CTCSS in NBFM                                 │Radiovangelist     │ ├──────────────────────────────────────────────┼───────────────────┤
-│455 kHz and 10.7 MHz as intermediate freqs    |Decibels_per_Kg    │
+│455 kHz and 10.7 MHz as intermediate freqs    │Decibels_per_Kg    │
 └──────────────────────────────────────────────┴───────────────────┘
 ```